Reports: TSA insider faults agency’s response to coronavirus

 The agency added that plastic barriers have been installed at security checkpoints and areas where checked bags are dropped off for screening.

-Brainard believes those procedures still have gaps, however, including no procedure for how to handle travelers who appear to be sick.
+Brainard believes those procedures still have gaps, however, including no procedure for how to handle travelers who appear to be sick, the Post said.

-Brainard’s complaint and the special counsel’s demand for an investigation were earlier reported by the Washington Post and National Public Radio.

-Air travel in the U.S. remained at normal levels until early March despite rising numbers of cases and deaths tied to the coronavirus.
-It then plunged by about 95% but has since recovered slightly as more states relax stay-at-home orders.

 TSA says on its website that 706 of its employees have tested positive for COVID-19 and five have died, plus one screening contractor.

-Brainard filed his whistleblower complaint on June 3, and the special counsel on Thursday ordered the Homeland Security Department to investigate the allegations.
+According to the published reports, the special counsel ordered TSA’s parent agency, the Homeland Security Department, to investigate Brainard’s allegations.
 By law, the special counsel only takes that step when it believes there is a “substantial likelihood” of wrongdoing.

 The special counsel will review Homeland Security’s findings and issue a report to the White House and Congress.